Harulla/Harulla/README.md

-- 👋 Hi, I’m @Harulla
+- 👋 Hi, I’m Laura Leroy
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer science and UX design.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML/CSS/Javascript, PHP, SQL, Java, C ..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything.
-- 📫 How to reach me ...
+- 📫 How to reach me laura.leroychhon@gmail.com

 <!---
 Harulla/Harulla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.